maciejmiklas/cyclop/README.md

     cassandra.useSsl: false
     cassandra.timeoutMilis: 3600000
     ```
-    You can also overwrite each property from `cyclop.properties` by setting it as jvm parameter.
-For example to connect to different Cassandra host set:`-Dcassandra.hosts=server1,server2`.
-This gives you simple possibility to change properties after the war file has been assembled.
+    You can also overwrite each property from `cyclop.properties` by setting it as a jvm parameter.
+For example, to connect to different Cassandra host set:`-Dcassandra.hosts=server1,server2`.
+It gives you a simple possibility to change properties after the war file has been assembled.

 4. Optionally change logger settings by editing `logback.xml`.
-By default it logs in into `/var/lib/tomcat7/logs/cyclop-${time}.log`
+By default, it logs in into `/var/lib/tomcat7/logs/cyclop-${time}.log`
 5. Build war file:

     ``` sh